-To develop and deliver a nursing service to Croí health programme participants and their families, offering clinical advice, in accordance with Croí standards and professional best practice.
+To develop and deliver a physiotherapy/physical activity service to Croí health programme participants, offering exercise prescription and supervision, in accordance with Croí standards and professional best practice, adhering to both national and international guidelines.
 The post holder will work as part of a multidisciplinary team and will be based at the Croí Heart & Stroke Centre, Newcastle, Galway.

 Croí Health Programmes & Initiatives

 - CLANN (Changing Lifestyle with Activity and NutritioN) – an eight-week structured lifestyle modification programme designed specifically for patients who attend the bariatric medicine service at University Hospital Galway

 - Specialist Cardiac Fitness Assessments – provision of personalised exercise assessment and prescription

 - 1:1 Assessment – designed for individuals with co-morbidities (e.g. severe arthritis, post-surgery, stroke, functional limitations etc.) which are preventing them from achieving healthy levels of physical activity and exercise.